apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *watches/wchc* :
     Watch information aggregated by session.
-    Depending on the number of watches this operation may be expensive.
+    Note, depending on the number of watches this operation may be expensive (i.e. impact server performance).
     Returns "session_id_to_watched_paths" as a map.

 * *watches_by_path/wchp* :
     Watch information aggregated by path.
-    Depending on the number of watches this operation may be expensive.
+    Note, depending on the number of watches this operation may be expensive (i.e. impact server performance).
     Returns "path_to_session_ids" as a map.

 * *watch_summary/wchs* :